ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 For instance, their cryptographic strength should be at least as strong as any cryptographic keys the Secure Channel will be used for to protect in transport.
+{{tab-algsec}} in {{algsec}} provides references to some more security considerations for specific cryptography choices that are discussed in the COSE initial algorithms specification {{-cose-new-algs}}.

 Secure Channels are often set up in a handshake protocol that mutually derives a session key, where the handshake protocol establishes the